What is the environmental surcharge?

 No. Cooperative Solar has no impact on the environmental surcharge.

 Yes.
 The surcharge varies each month, and it is applied to the total bill.
-The bitter cold this year caused high bills.
+Extreme temperatures can cause high bills.
 High bills can increase the amount of the surcharge.

 Can the co-op help me at all?